Cirkit Designer Logo

 3. Connecting Peripherals:

-• Use the Arduino headers for shields and external modules.
+• Use the Arduino Uno V3 connectors for shields and modules.

 4. Running the Code:

-• After uploading the code, press the RESET button to execute the program.
+• After uploading the code, the board will automatically reset and execute the program.

 Important Considerations and Best Practices

 • Ensure the board is powered correctly to avoid damage.
-Do not exceed the voltage limits.
+Use only one power source at a time (USB, 5V, or VIN).

 • Use the STM32CubeMX tool to configure peripherals and generate initialization code.